mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 4. Strings

 In CFML a string is defined as a quote ( "'" ) followed by zero or more letters, numbers, or symbols and followed by another quote ( "'"  ).
 Some simple strings would be **hello** or **This sentence is a string!**.
 Strings can be anything from '', the empty string, to really long sets of text.
 This whole tutorial, for instance, is stored in a string.
 Strings have a few important instructions that we'll use.

-* 'Len'
+### Len
-Call 'Len' on a string to get back the number of characters in the string.
+* Call 'Len' on a string to get back the number of characters in the string.
 For instance 'Len("Hello")' would give you back '5'.

-* 'Replace'
+### Replace
-The 'Replace' instruction replaces occurrences of **substring1** in a string with **substring2**, in a specified scope.
+* The 'Replace' instruction replaces occurrences of **substring1** in a string with **substring2**, in a specified scope.
 The search is case sensitive and the scope default is one.
-For instance, 'Replace("Hello", "e", "")' would give you back **hllo** after replacing the *first* occurrence of **e**, or
-'Replace("Good Morning!", "o", "e", "All")** would give you **Geed Merning!**
+For instance, **Replace("Hello", "e", "")** would give you back **hllo** after replacing the *first* occurrence of **e**, or **Replace("Good Morning!", "o", "e", "All")** would give you **Geed Merning!**

-* 'RemoveChars'
+### RemoveChars
-Call 'RemoveChars' to remove characters from a string.
+* Call 'RemoveChars' to remove characters from a string.
 For instance, 'RemoveChars("hello bob", 2, 5)' would give you back **hbob**.

-* 'Mid'
+### Mid

-The 'mid' instruction extracts a substring from a string.
+* The 'mid' instruction extracts a substring from a string.
 For instance, I could call 'Mid("Welcome to CFML Jumpstart",4,12)' and it would give you back: 'come to CFML'.

-Experiment with the following samples in a CFML [file:](file:)
+Experiment with the following samples in a CFML file.

 #### Tag